zymbit/rpi-mkimg/README.md

 - shrinks the Linux filesystem to its smallest size
 - shrinks the Linux partition to the size of the filesystem + small buffer
 - creates a compressed image from the given device
+- expands the partition and filesystem back to their largest sizes

 ## Restoring the filesystem size ##